A360media: History

 The modern American Media came into being after Generoso Pope Jr., longtime owner of the National Enquirer, died in 1988, and his tabloids came under new ownership.
 American tabloids began consolidating in 1990, when American Media bought Star from Rupert Murdoch.
 The purchase of Globe Communications (owner of the Globe and the National Examiner) followed nine years later.
 Roger Altman, through Evercore Partners, bought a controlling stake in American Media in 1999.

 American Media is not to be confused with American Media Distribution, the international news coverage firm.
 American Media's former corporate headquarters in Boca Raton, Florida, figured prominently in news headlines in late 2001, after an anthrax attack was perpetrated on the company and other media outlets.
 Since then the corporate headquarters have moved to New York City at 1 Park Avenue in Manhattan, before moving to the Financial District to the former JP Morgan Chase headquarters at 4 New York Plaza.
 That building was severely damaged by Hurricane Sandy but reopened in February 2013.

 AMI continued to expand after it bought Joe Weider's Weider Publications in 2002.
 Joe Weider continued to manage control of his magazines under AMI's Weider Publications subsidiary until his death in March 2013.
+Eli Lippman was appointed the Director of Audience Development and subsequently as Director of Digital.

 American Media also owns Distribution Services, an in-store magazine merchandising company.
 In fall 2002, it launched the book-publishing imprint, AMI Books.